MarkyMarkMcDonald/EventBrite-Sniper/README.md

 EventBrite-Sniper
 =================

-Buys BlizzCon Tickets
+Adds 2 tickets to blizzcon and proceeds to order.

 **To run:**

-1. './init.sh'
+1. `./init.sh`
-2. 'rspec main.rb'
+2. `rspec main.rb`